jerrydix/pingusquest/README.md

 # pingusquest
-A 2D platformer with a penguin a the main character.
+A 2D platformer with a penguin as the main character.